-Today, with major demographic shifts occurring and attention focused on international development, accurate and timely data are more important than ever.
+Today, with major demographic shifts occurring and increased attention on international development, accurate and timely data are more important than ever.

 The unique advantage of the census is that it represents the entire statistical universe, down to the smallest geographical unit, of a country or region.
-Planners need this information for all kinds of development work, including: assessing demographic trends; analysing socio-economic conditions; designing evidence-based poverty-reduction strategies; monitoring and evaluating the effectiveness of policies; and tracking progress toward national and internationally agreed development goals.
+Decision makers need this information for all kinds of development work, including the design and monitoring of policies and programmes.

-The information also helps raise awareness about population issues among government decision-makers and the public at large.
-Additionally, a national census is often the only source of information for identifying forms of social, demographic or economic exclusion – such as inequalities by racial, ethnic, religious or other characteristics.
+Often, a national census is the only source of information for identifying forms of social, demographic or economic exclusion – such as inequalities by geographic location, race, ethnicity, religion or other characteristics.
 The census also provides data on disadvantaged regions and vulnerable groups, such as the poor, the young, the old, people living with disabilities, and women and girls.

 What are the challenges?

-Census taking is also very costly.
-Creating partnerships with major stakeholders, including civil society and the private sector, is crucial for the successful implementation and continuity of censuses.
+Census taking, by virtue of its scale, is a costly exercise that requires careful budgeting and timely resource mobilization.
+Many censuses are postponed due to lack of funding or delayed release of funds.
+Creating partnerships with major stakeholders, including development partners, civil society and the private sector, is crucial for the successful implementation and continuity of censuses.